cassiemusolf/Salon/README.md

 ## Description

 _This web application was built for a hair salon.
 It has the ability to hold all of the stylist's information as well as the ability to add and delete clients for these stylists.
-Details can be viewed for each stylist and new stylists can be added to the system.
+Details can be viewed for each stylist and new stylists can be added to the system._

 ## Setup/Installation Requirements

+* Clone to local machine.
+* Use command "dnu restore" in command prompt/shell.
+* Use command "dnx kestrel" to start server.
-* _Connect to browser_
+* Navigate to http://localhost:5004 in web browser of choice.
-* _Load localhost page_
-* __
-* __
+* Import the DATABASE schema.

 ## Known Bugs